fedeojeda95/SentimentBot/README.md

 Every critical information is provided as an enviroment variable.

 **Slack:**
-Since the slackbot needs a slack api key to work, this must be provided.
+Since the slackbot needs a slack api key to work, one must be provided to the sdk.
 The project assumes it's set as an enviroment variable.
 This can be obtained in the Slack developer console when adding a bot integration.
 For further information, please refer to the [docs](https://api.slack.com/getting-started)

 **Google Cloud Natural Language API:**
 In order to authenticate with Google, a Service Account must be used.
 This type of authentication uses a simple json file with the necessary information.
-Google's SDK used automatically reads an enviroment variable that indicates where this file is located.
+Google's SDK automatically reads an enviroment variable that indicates where this file is located.
 For further information, please refer to the [docs](https://cloud.google.com/docs/authentication/getting-started?hl=es-419#auth-cloud-implicit-nodejs)

 #### Configuration file